Biol551-CSUN/Group_3/README.md

 # Group 3: Leaflet

-Ashlee Ochoa, Jocelyn Martinez Rico, Margarita Alfaro Hernandez, Robert Dellinger
+Description: The leaflet package is an open-source Javascript library that allows you to create customizable and interactive maps.

+---

+## Group members and contributions:

+Ashlee Ochoa: Intro and data wrangling,

+Jocelyn Martinez Rico: Markers

+Margarita Alfaro Hernandez: Lines and shapes

+Robert Dellinger: Base maps